 in events in the apiary.
 We may put together planned topics for some of the activities, as we do we will add details below and/or send

-In 2016, the beginner hands-on session will be taught as part of the Beginner beekeeping class.
-It will not be offered separately.
+The only hands-on currently scheduled is the beginner hands-on class that is taught as part of the Beginner beekeeping class.

 There may be non-class activities in the association apiary sponsored by the apiary manager or by the association.

 Watch the Yahoo group messages, Facebook group messages, or Newsletter for information.

 ||2017 WSBA Board Meetings are at 6:00p.m. on the 3st Tuesday